genedan/cl-practitioners-guide/chapter_3/package_management.rst

 example, newer operating systems such as Ubuntu 23.10 require the creation of virtual environments (discussed below) prior to the installation of Python packages.

-Virtual Environments and their Cousins
+Virtual Environments and Their Cousins
 """"""""""""""""""""""""""""""""""""""

 Python has a concept called a virtual environment, which is a folder that contains an installation of Python as well